ryancalleja/spring-nested-config-properties/README.md

 #spring-nested-config-properties
-Using spring-boot's new @NestedConfiguration annotation to try out loading properties.
+Using spring-boot's new @ConfigurationProperties annotation to try out loading properties.
 Having a well structured properties file will allow you to benefit from this annotation.

 ##Running the application